Search: 313 results

 Verse ConceptsPoverty, Causes OfFive YearsPeople ProvidingAvoiding Poverty

-Then he said, "I [am] the God of your father.
-Do not be afraid to go down to Egypt, for I will make you a great nation there.
+God said, “I am God, the God of your father.
+Do not be afraid to go down to Egypt, for I will make you into a great nation there.

 Verse ConceptsAbrahamI Am GodDo Not Fear For God Will Help